On the sign recovery by LASSO, thresholded LASSO and thresholded Basis Pursuit Denoising: Introduction

-In this article we always assume that design matrix $X$ has columns in general position (see {\it e.g} \cite{tibshiraniryan} or the supplementary material for this manuscript).
-This assumption guarantees that the minimizer of (\ref{LASSOpen}) (resp. minimizer of (\ref{BPDN})) is unique and thus that the LASSO estimator (resp.
+In this article we always assume that the design matrix $X$ has columns in general position\footnote{Actually, general position is just a sufficient condition under which, for a fixed $X\in \R^{n\times p}$, independently of $Y\in \R^n$ the LASSO minimizer is unique.
+Recently, this condition was relaxed by Ewald and Schneider \cite{ewald2020distribution} to a geometric criterion which is both sufficient and necessary.} (see, {\it e.g.}, \cite{tibshiraniryan} or the supplementary material for this manuscript).
+This assumption guarantees that the minimizer of (\ref{LASSOpen}) (resp. minimizer of (\ref{BPDN})) is unique and that therefore the LASSO estimator (resp.
 BPDN estimator) is well-defined.
 This assumption is very weak and generically holds.
 Indeed, when $X$ is a random matrix such that the entries $(X_{11},X_{12},\dots,X_{np})$ have a density on $\R^{np}$ then, almost surely, $X$ is in general position \cite{tibshiraniryan}.\\